namks/RareEffect-dev/README.md

 ```

   * effectFile: variant-level effect size output from RareEffect main function
-  * variantListFile: list of common and rare, but non-ultra-rare variants.
+  * variantListFile (optional): list of common and rare, but non-ultra-rare variants.
 These variants will not be used for ultra-rare variant scoring.

   * Individual RareEffect PRS
 ```